twenzel/Xamarin/README.md

 # Xamarin
-Xamarin iOS samples and utils
+This repository contains iOS samples and utils for C# (Xamarin)